Entries have now closed for the Patrick White Playwrights Award and Fellowship

-The 2017 Patrick White Playwrights’ Award recipient is Kim Ho for his play Mirror’s Edge.
-The judges applauded the ambition and inventiveness of the play.
-The Award offers a cash prize of $7,500 for a full-length unproduced play of any genre written by an Australian playwright over 18 years of age.
-The readers and judges assessing the scripts seek a work that is original and ambitious with great potential for staging.
+The Patrick White Playwrights Award offers a cash prize of $7,500 for a full-length unproduced play of any genre written by an Australian playwright over 18 years of age.
+The readers and judges assessing the scripts seek a work that is original and ambitious with strong theatrical potential.
+More info.

-The Patrick White Playwrights’ Fellowship has been awarded to Sue Smith.
-Smith is well known to STC audiences for her play Kryptonite in 2014 which was nominated for Best Play at the 2014 Sydney Theatre Awards, as well as Machu Picchu in 2016 which starred Lisa McCune and Darren Gilshenan.
-The Fellowship is a position for an established Australian playwright whose work has been produced professionally in Australia within the last four years.
+The Patrick White Playwrights Fellowship is a position for an established Australian playwright whose work has been produced professionally in Australia within the last four years.
 The winning playwright receives a total prize package of $25,000 which includes a year-long Fellowship in recognition of their excellent body of work, and a commission to write a new play.
+More info.

 Enquiries: (02) 9250 1700 or firstname.lastname@example.org

 Born in 1912, White received international success with his novel The Tree of Man in 1954 and went on to win the Nobel Prize for Literature in 1973.
 His body of work for the theatre comprises eight published plays.
 The first major play, The Ham Funeral, written in 1947, was not performed until 1962 at the Union Theatre in Adelaide, after being rejected for the 1961 Adelaide Festival.
 It received critical and public acclaim.